Epilepsy/Seizures

 Cortical Visual Impairment (CVI)

-Visual dysfunction caused by damage to or impaired functioning of cortical structures, despite intact ocular structure and function.
+Cortical Visual Impairment (CVI) is visual dysfunction caused by damage to or impaired functioning of cortical structures, despite intact ocular structure and function.

-CVI is known to affect children’s learning, especially reading abilities.
+CVI is the leading cause of pediatric visual impairment in the US.1 CVI is known to affect children’s learning, especially reading abilities.
+Symptoms of CVI include:

-• Increased attention to bright lights or certain colors (red)
+• Increased attention to bright lights or certain colors (for example, red)

 • Delayed visual responses, reduced fixing/tracking